pomarine-jaeger-2000

 Breeding: Breeding pairs of Pomarine Jaegers establish nests on open tundra, rocky cliffs, or coastal islands in their Arctic breeding range.
 They typically lay 1-2 eggs in a shallow scrape on the ground and both parents take turns incubating the eggs and caring for the chicks.
 Pomarine Jaegers defend their nesting territories vigorously against intruders, including other seabirds and predators.

-Conservation Status: In Colombia, the Pomarine Jaeger is a rare and occasional visitor to the country's coastal waters during migration or at sea-watching sites.
+Conservation Status: The Pomarine Jaeger is a rare and occasional visitor to the country's coastal waters during migration or at sea-watching sites.

 Distribution